hakyimlab/MetaXcan/README.md

 ## Project Layou

-You will find a preliminary version of MetaXcan's manuscript under */manuscript* folder.
+You will find a preliminary version of MetaXcan's manuscript under **manuscript** folder.

-*software* folder contains an implementation of MetaXcan's method.
+**software** folder contains an implementation of MetaXcan's method.
 The following scripts from that folder are different steps in the MetaXcan pipeline:

 ```bash